Hrissimir/scrape_jobs/README.rst

 A single 'Spreadsheet' can contain one or more 'worksheets'

-Usually a newly created 'Spreadsheed' contains a single 'worksheet' named 'Sheet1'
+Usually a newly created 'Spreadsheet' contains a single 'worksheet' named 'Sheet1'

 Instructions for preparing a shared Google Spreadsheet CREDENTIALS SECRETS .JSON: